 By Javier Saucedo, emPower Central Coast Energy Coach

 Are you getting to the breaking point being greeted day after day by the sound of squeaky, leaky bathroom faucets or the sight of mismatched floor tiles?
 Is your Pinterest already brimming with pictures of your dream bath?
 While improving your bathroom’s aesthetic appeal may be your top goal, you’ll be happy to know that a remodel also brings the opportunity to save money, water and energy, all while creating a healthier home.
+If this is something you can relate to and find your energy bills are high, you could always look into a site like Simply Switch, who can help you save money on you energy bills by allowing you to switch providers to find the best deal for you.

 As an energy coach for the county-operated emPower Central Coast program – along with more than 20 years in construction and energy conservation — I am committed to helping homeowners make their houses more energy efficient.